Frijol/tessel-button/README.md

 500ms worked well for my button, but feel free to adjust the delay and see how long it takes for your button to stop bouncing.

 ### Wrapping the events
 For the sake of consistency, I've set up index.js of this folder [the same way we set up every module](http://blog.technical.io/post/94084496782/making-a-tessel-style-library-for-third-party-hardware), to emit an event on `press`. `press` and `release` are individually easy, but harder to have both due to our simple debouncing method.

-I've left that as an exercise for the reader (PRs welcome).
+I've done something rather interesting to get around this in index.js; feel free to check it out (and PRs welcome if you can think of a better way).

 Here's some example code requiring index (or just `npm install tessel-gpio-button`):